 During my radio career, I’ve been peed on by a circus elephant (which is only slightly preferable to being stepped on by a circus elephant), I’ve been body-slammed by a professional wrestler who called himself The Masked Assassin and I’ve had my head shaved in a bar following a stupid football bet.
-But, this thing is REALLY NUTS!
-Count me in, however, because after witnessing firsthand how Alzheimer’s strips away ones pride and sense of self and so whittles away at the brain that eventually one forgets how to eat or even swallow, I’m for anything that can raise awareness, even if that involves a little shrinkage.
+But this thing is REALLY NUTS!
+Count me in, however, because after witnessing firsthand how Alzheimer’s strips away one’s pride and sense of self and so whittles away at the brain that eventually one forgets how to eat or even in some cases has no remembrance at all of the Chicago Cubs monumental collapses of 1969.
+I’m for anything that can raise awareness, even if that involves a little shrinkage.

-When my father-in-law, Salvatore, was diagnosed with Alzheimer’s in 1994, he was given a clock by the technician and told to move the hands to show the Three O’clock position.
+When my father-in-law, Salvatore, was diagnosed with Alzheimer’s, the technician gave him a clock and told to move his hands to show the Three O’clock position.
 Frustrated at not being able to do so, he felt the need to urinate in her flowerpot, thus effectively ending the life of four innocent African Violets who just happened to be in the wrong pot at the wrong time.

-The date is Saturday, February 9th and all the information you’ll need is at http://www.subzeroheroes.org.
-This, being the 9th year of the jump, has grown into a major fundraiser for The Alzheimer’s Association.
+The date is Saturday, February 25th and all the information you’ll need is at http://www.subzeroheroes.org.
+This is the 13th year of the jump and it’s grown into a major fundraiser for The Alzheimer’s Association.
 Here’s an exclamation point as to the importance of all this: Every 67 seconds, someone in this country is diagnosed with Alzheimer’s disease.
-I’m sure that Sal who passed from the ravages of this disease 11 years ago, will be viewing this spectacle from his luxury box in the sky saying, “Get some clothes on, you morons!”
+I’m sure that Sal who passed from the ravages of this disease will be viewing this spectacle from his luxury box in the sky saying, “Get some clothes on, you morons!”

-To help me prepare for this jump every year, I enjoy speaking with a man named Nathan Numb, who happens to be a high ranking member of the Cook County, Illinois Polar Bear Club who run into Lake Michigan every New Year’s Day.
-He tells me that the second best way to prepare for this jump is too slather your entire body with Vaseline and the absolute best way to prepare is to consume mass quantities of Jack Daniel’s beforehand.
+To help me prepare for this jump every year, I enjoy speaking with a man named Nathan Numb, who happens to be a high-ranking member of the Cook County, Illinois Polar Bear Club who run into Lake Michigan every New Year’s Day.
+He tells me that the second-best way to prepare for this jump is to slather your entire body with Vaseline and the absolute best way to prepare is to consume mass quantities of Jack Daniel’s beforehand.
 Personally, I have been practicing by sleeping in the fridge on alternate nights.
 I also take an occasional cold shower and, of course, perform the obligatory Hanes Boxer snow shoveling, an event that I trust will soon be a part of every Winter Olympiad.

-Remember there date: Saturday, February 9th at Berean Lake in Highland, NY.
-Again, get all the information on how you can help us find the 1st Alzheimer’s survivor can be found at http://www.subzeroheroes.org.
+Remember the date: Saturday, February 25th at Berean Lake in Highland, NY.
+Again, get all the information on how you can help us find the 1st Alzheimer’s survivor at http://www.subzeroheroes.org.
 Salvatore gave me some sage advice before Alzheimer’s completely swallowed up his brain and that was, “If you’re going to do something, do it right and try not to screw it up.
 Now get a haircut!’
+We love you, Sal.
 See you at the lake.